ryansheehy0/CAD_Canvas/README.md

 - Change color of lines when fully defined
 	- Have a color view and a designing view
 - When you have 2 lines on top of each other you can right click and select which line you want
+- You can never have 2 or more points in the same position.
+They will be automatically joined.

 ### Drawing tools
 - Line